National Doctors' Day: Honoring America's Doctors since 1958

 On March 30, 1958, Congress adopted a resolution commemorating March 30 as National Doctors Day after the movement gained traction in the medical community over two decades.

 In 1990, President George H.W.
 Bush designated National Doctors Day an official day of recognition by the US government.
-These days, doctors’ contributions are celebrated nationwide on March 30 and around the world by employers, co-workers, and patients of physicians.
+These days, doctors’ contributions are celebrated nationwide on March 30 and around the world by employers, coworkers, and patients of physicians.

 Since National Doctors Day’s founding, the traditions once introduced by Almond to the Winder community have evolved a bit — from hand-written, personalized greeting cards to posts made on social media, where more and more people can show their appreciation for their physicians.
 Healthcare facilities and physician staffing agencies typically showcase their appreciation for doctors in digital and print marketing campaigns.